bacalhau-project/bacalhau/docs/getting-started/architecture.md

 Output volumes are mounted to the Docker container at the location specified.
 In the example above, any content written to `/output_folder` will be made available within the apples folder in the job results CID.

-Once the job has run on the executor, the contents of `stdout` and `stderr` will be added to any named output volumes the job has used (in this case apples), and all those entities will be packaged into the results folder which is then published to IPFS via the verifier.
+Once the job has run on the executor, the contents of `stdout` and `stderr` will be added to any named output volumes the job has used (in this case apples), and all those entities will be packaged into the results folder which is then published to your storage location via the verifier.